How to Spot & Treat a Root Canal Infection

 - Using a dental drill, they will penetrate through the enamel and pulp to access the root canal area.
 Then, they will clean out the necrotic tissue and all traces of the filler used previously.
 Once that is done, they will dry out the area.

 - When it’s completely healed, the dentist may resort to placing a permanent crown over the tooth to prevent future infections.
-It may require them to carve away more enamel.
+It may require that they carve away more enamel.

 The Importance of Treating Your Infection Quickly